U.S. retail sales weak, consumer spending gauge barely rises

 Consumer spending, which accounts for more than two-thirds of U.S. economic activity, grew at its quickest pace since 2006 in the fourth quarter.
 It is expected to maintain a brisk pace of growth this year.

-Difficulties adjusting the data for seasonal fluctuations caused volatility in recent weeks.

-The four-week moving average of claims, seen as a better measure of labor market trends as it irons out week-to-week volatility, fell 3,250 to 289,750 last week.

-The economy has added more than a million jobs over the past three months, an achievement last seen in 1997.
-A key measure of labor market slack - the number of job seekers for every open position - hit its lowest level since 2007 in December.
+The economy has added more than a million jobs over the past three months, a performance last witnessed in 1997.

 In January, core retail sales were held back by a 0.7 percent drop in furniture and home furnishings sales, the biggest decline in this category since December 2013.